Fat Transfer Dallas

 Every person has his or her own reasons for considering a fat transfer.
 Improving one’s self-image is usually one of the reasons.
 Fat transfer is a procedure that combines liposuction of the waist; abdomen, back or legs, with a fat transfer technique using the patient’s own natural living fat cells.
 The harvested fat can be re-injected to enhance:

 Fat transfer to lips and face are considered minor procedures and the amount of fat harvested from the donor area is minimal.
 However, procedures that transfer fat to either the breasts or the buttocks tend to require more fat to be taken from liposuction as most patients desire these areas to be significantly enhanced.
 Regardless of the quantity of fat required for the graft, the fat transfer itself is generally referred to as a minimally invasive treatment since only injections are used to administer the fat to the desired area.
+For more in-depth information on the various fat transfer procedures, you can read our blog ‘A Patient’s Guide To A Fat Transfer Procedure In Dallas‘.

 Who Is An Ideal Candidate For A Fat Transfer?